 However, this predestination acts like some boundary that regulates the extent of man’s destiny – not a command.

-‘Allah (SWT) says: (7/168), And we divided them throughout the earth into nations.
+And we divided them throughout the earth into nations.
 Of them some were righteous, and of them, some were otherwise.
-And We tested them with good [times] and bad that perhaps they would return [to obedience]’
+And We tested them with good times and bad times so that perhaps they would return to obedience.

-Engineering Destiny – the tale of Ayatollah Ruhollah Khomeini, Ruler of Iran.
+Engineering Destiny, the tale of Ayatollah Ruhollah Khomeini.